 The PC is just in disarray… What’s driving the PC right now is Sims-type games and WoW and a lot of stuff that’s in a web-based interface. …So for me, the PC is kind of the secondary part of what we’re doing.
 It’s important for us, but right now making AAA games on consoles is where we’re at.”

 It’s not just dying, it’s already dead.
 Totally.
 In fact…all game developers that feel that way should quickly flee to the, um … console market, right now. -Brad Wardell CEO of Stardock

 By this time, opposition to the myth is finally mounting.

 IGN changes its mind.
-After just 8 years of getting it completely wrong, IGN decided, it was high time we took a look at the health of the PC platform from as objective a viewpoint as possible.
+After just 8 years of getting it completely wrong, IGN decided (direct quote), it was high time we took a look at the health of the PC platform from as objective a viewpoint as possible.
 I guess even IGN thinks that IGN’s articles are not objective.
-Still, the writer clung to a diagnoses of substantial problems.
-It’s almost as if IGN hates PC games and wishes them to die.
+Still, the writer clung to a diagnosis of substantial problems.
+It’s almost as if IGN hates PC gaming and wishes them to die.

 The Escapist forum has a poll: Is PC gaming going to die?
 538 forum-goers responded.
 Just 3.3% said yes and 85% said no. Gamers, at least in this one internet forum, soundly reject the idea.
 On the other hand…

 Gamesbrief.com: Five reasons why Steam will destroy the PC games industry

 HotHardware.com: Kinect Developer Declares PC FPS Gamers A Dying Breed

 Slashdot: Digital Distribution Numbers Speak to Health of PC Game Industry